Fernando Valenzuela Anguamea

 - Height 5' 11", Weight 195 lb.

 Fernando Valenzuela was a pudgy, jovial left-handed pitcher from Mexico who became an international phenomenon in his rookie year in the major leagues in 1981, winning the Cy Young Award and Rookie of the Year Award.
-As of 2006, he was still pitching in professional baseball.
+He pitched professionally until the 2007-08 Mexican Pacific League season.

 The early part of Valenzuela's career

 In 1980 Fernando spent most of the season with the San Antonio Dodgers and went 13-9 with a 3.10 ERA; he led the Texas League with 162 strikeouts and was third in ERA.
-He was called up late in the season and made his major league debut with the Dodgers as a 19 year old.
-That year, he appeared in ten games, all in relief, and did not give up a single earned run, helping the Dodgers to force a one-game playoff with the Houston Astros for the NL West Division title.
+He was called up late in the season and made his major league debut with the Dodgers as a 19-year-old.
+That year, he appeared in 10 games, all in relief, and did not give up a single earned run, helping the Dodgers to force a one-game playoff with the Houston Astros for the NL West Division title.

 One of the stars of the 1980s